If you ever visit us, the first thing you will notice about my son is his obsession with doors.

 Fixations are workable

 From the outside, I can see how one might think that this kind of behavior needs to be stopped.
-It’s abnormal, after all.
-It’s not typical for a child to swing open a door repeatedly –he’ll stand out.
+It’s not typical for a child to swing open a door repeatedly–he’ll stand out.
 He needs to be able to play with a variety of toys–we don’t want to encourage this.
 We’ll have difficulties when we are in public places.

 Good news.
 My son is not typical.
 He already stands out.
 We already have difficulties when we get out to public places.
 Fostering a fixation will not change any of those realities.

-While some parents might feel tempted to change their child’s behavior for fear of what others might think, I look at it as a tool to work with to strengthen academic skills.
+While some parents might feel tempted to change their child’s behavior for fear of what others might think, I look at it as a tool to work with to strengthen other skills.

 1- Acknowledge and accept.
-Recognize what your child’s fixation is, and be ok with it.
+Recognize what the child’s fixation is, and be OK with it.
 Don’t let it be a source of shame, but a catalyst for learning instead.
 If you find the fixation cute, others most likely do too, so don’t worry too much about it being atypical.

-2- Allow your child to play with the object or engage in the obsessive behavior before moving on to the next thing.
-Rather than fighting him, allow your child to get the fixation out of his system before moving onto a more difficult task such as reading.
+2- Allow the child to play with the object or engage in the repetitive behavior before moving on to the next thing.
+Rather than fighting them, allow the child to get the fixation out of their system before moving onto a more challenging task such as reading.

 3- Tap into the fixation for learning.
-If your child is fascinated by balls, think about how to use balls in all subject areas.
-This doesn’t mean that you need to only use balls, but use them as a means to generalize and eventually move away from the object/behavior in order to learn a new academic or therapeutic skill.
+If the child is fascinated by balls, think about how to use balls in a variety of subject areas.
+This doesn’t mean that you need to only use balls, but use them as a means to generalize and eventually move away from the object/behavior to learn a new academic or therapeutic skill.

 Some examples of using balls in academics:

 4- Get esoteric.
-Just for the fun of it, look up the symbolism of the object your child is fixated on.
+Just for the fun, look up the symbolism of the object your child is fixated on.
 For instance, when I looked up the symbolism of doors I found references to a new challenge, transitions, an escape, passage away from the past and into the future.
-I was completely blown away when I found this.

 Does your child have a fixation?
 Are you working to eliminate it, or are you embracing and nurturing it?